The Digital Paradox

 Blockchain is About Trust and Transparency

-According to a World Economic Forum report, corruption costs the global economy $3.6 Billion each year.
+According to a World Economic Forum report, corruption costs the global economy $3.6 Trillion each year.
 Blockchain in its basic form is an electronic ledger (chain) of individual data transactions (blocks).
 In comparison to current financial transaction methods, Blockchain is more secure and unalterable, fostering trust and transparency in a VUCA world.
 Data is the new oil in the digital era.
 The importance of trust and transparency will increase as the importance and scope of information expand.
 The era of “Fake News” is hardly a surprise as financial scandals surface.
 To remain in power, those who profit from deceit slander and discredit the sources revealing the deception.
 Blockchain mitigates this issue by allowing one to transparently “follow the money” and brings us to the next tech buzzwords.

 Big Data & Artifical Intelligence = Collective Consciousness & Emotional Intelligence

 In an emerging digital age tech gurus are advising us to focus more on what humans do best.
 Computers are best at collecting raw data (Big Data) and using Artificial Intelligence (AI) to analyze this surplus of data as desired.
 This relationship between Big Data and AI humanly translates to our collective consciousness and emotional intelligence respectively.
-Trust and transparency awaken our collective conscious and stimulate our emotional intelligence.
+Trust and transparency awaken our collective consciousness and stimulate our emotional intelligence.
 Like computers, humans gather exorbitant amounts of data through augmented and mixed human realities.
 Being in tune with our emotional state and those of others leads us to be more aware and compassionate.
 This is being human.
 Collective consciousness and emotional intelligence make us whole and connected with nature.
 This is what computers cannot do and leads us to the next tech wonder.

 The Use of Bots and Algorithms Show Intention

-Technology is created by humans.
+Humans create technology.
 We determine its use and intention.
 Bots are programs created to automate repetitive tasks.
 There are Good Bots and Bad Bots.
 Good bots can improve your website’s SEO and bad bots can steal content from your website.
 An algorithm is a set of steps to accomplish a task.
 Algorithms, like bots, are not free of corruptive influence and human prejudices.
 Algorithm bias already exists.
 Like all technology, bots and algorithms are a means to an end.
 The collective use of bots and algorithms shows our overall human intention and future direction.
 Digitalization is a reflection of our human development.
 Is it to serve the interests of the few or benefit the common good of all?
 What is needed to ensure that posterity supersedes the lucrative lure of special interest to exploit advancements in digitalization?

 The Digital Paradox Can Be Our Saving Grace